 "You'd be surprised.
 There are many students who get to my class and they sort of never learned about the history of enslavement, they've never learned about the civil rights movement," says Paula Austin, a professor of African American studies and history at Boston University.
 "I think I've had students who, because of where they're from or their families, know about Juneteenth and have actually participated in the celebrations.
 But most students come and they don't know."

 Nobody is really quite sure why it took so long for the news of emancipation to reach Texas.
 Several stories have been told through the years, though none have ever been confirmed, including one of a messenger who was killed while on his way to Texas to tell the news of freedom.
-Others believe slave owners simply never told the slaves they were free.
+Others believe owners of enslaved people simply never told them they were free.
 The most likely is that there were simply not enough troops to enforce the Emancipation Proclamation, whether the enslaved people knew of it or not, so things remained status quo.
 That is until Maj.
-General Granger showed up.
+Gen. Granger showed up.

 After Maj.
-General Granger's announcement, some of the 250,000 slaves in Texas immediately left for the promise of true freedom in the north, while others traveled to rejoin family members.
-"We all walked down the road singing and shouting to beat the band," one slave, Molly Harrell, said in "The Slave Narratives of Texas."
+Gen. Granger's announcement, some of the 250,000 enslaved in Texas immediately left for the promise of true freedom in the north, while others traveled to rejoin family members.
+"We all walked down the road singing and shouting to beat the band," one enslaved woman, Molly Harrell, said in "The Slave Narratives of Texas."
 Others stayed to find paying work in the fields and elsewhere.

 Still that day marks what now is often called Black Independence Day, or the Black Fourth of July.
 It is the American celebration of freedom from slavery.

 Juneteenth was first observed, unofficially, in Texas in 1866.
 It wasn't officially recognized as a holiday in any state until Texas did so in 1979.
-Since then, only North Dakota, South Dakota and Hawaii have yet to declare it a holiday.
+Now, every state in the U.S. recognizes it after South Dakota became the last state to finally declare it a holiday Feb.
+11, 2022.

 Free Without Freedom

-Some slaves who tried to leave, historical reports show, were tracked down and killed.
+Some of the enslaved who tried to leave, historical reports show, were tracked down and killed.
 Many more stepped into a future of poverty, fear and uncertainty.

 The blind spot that many Americans carry for Juneteenth may be due to a general ignorance of the holiday's history.
 It also may come from, as Austin suggests, a disinclination to completely face the country's past with slavery and its far-reaching and continuing aftermath.